robbxxrs/auth2.1/README.md

 ```

 ## Notes
-- Ensure the `MASTER_KEY` environment variable is set before running the program.
 - The program only accepts Gmail addresses (`@gmail.com`) for email input.
 - Database errors are logged with detailed error messages for debugging.
-- The `user_keys` table must exist in the MySQL database before running the program.

 ## License
 © 2025 Robbers Area Foundations.
 All rights reserved.